How to Grow Grape Tomatoes

 36" apart.

-Fertilize on a regular basis.
-Early applications should be high in nitrogen.
+Fertilize plants, on a regular basis.
+Early applications should be high in

-As soon as blossoming occurs, switch to fertilizers which are higher in
+nitrogen.
+As soon as flower buds begin to appear, switch to fertilizers which

-for tomatoes, will help to maximize your crop.
+fertilizer specifically formulated for tomatoes, will help to maximize your

 Keep your grape tomato plants well watered.
 Deep watering is preferable,